Fast & Furious 6: Music

 Lucas Vidal composed the musical score for Fast & Furious 6.
 In addition to Vidal's score, tracks by composer Brian Tyler from the franchise's previous installments are also featured in the film.
 A soundtrack album to the film was released by Def Jam Recordings on May 21, 2013.
-It features many electronic and hip hop tracks, including songs by deadmau5, Ludacris (who played Tej Parker), and many others.
+It features many electronic and hip hop tracks, including songs by Deadmau5, Ludacris (who played Tej Parker), and many others.

 Marketing

 The Fast & Furious series marketing attempted to cultivate an online fan base which was also considered to have helped promote the film; the filmmakers responded to fan interaction, conducted an online poll to decide the title of Fast & Furious 6, brought back the character of Letty Ortiz based on fan feedback and encouraged fans to document the film's production with unofficial photos.
 Universal marketing co-president Michael Moses said: "We're trying to remove the studio filter as much as possible, which is a little scary because you're ceding control...
 But it makes for more authentic and organic interaction with fans."
-The Super Bowl trailer, titled "Breathe", won two Golden Trailer Awards for Best Action TV Spot and Best Summer Blockbuster 2013 TV Spot, and the marketing campaign received a further three nominations: Summer 2013 Blockbuster Trailer, Best Sound Editing for the "Trailer" trailer, and Best Teaser Poster.
 A 15-piece clothing line was also produced in partnership with Guess, including T-shirts, jackets, caps, and watches.

 Continuing their partnership from Fast Five, the Facebook game Car Town by Cie Games and the theater chain Regal Entertainment Group (REG) collaborated with Universal in a cross-media marketing promotion.
 Car Town allowed players to view the trailer for the film in an REG-branded, in-game drive-in theater.
 The game also featured missions and locations based on the plot of the film, and allowed players to join forces with Fast & Furious 6 characters.
 REG offered players of Car Town the ability to purchase tickets in-game via Fandango for films at REG theaters.
 By buying these tickets in-game, players were given promotional codes which in turn allowed them to unlock a virtual 2013 Dodge Charger SRT8.

 Release

 The premiere of Fast & Furious 6 took place on May 7, 2013, at the Empire, Leicester Square in London.
 The film was released in the United Kingdom on May 17, 2013, with the North American release on May 24.
-While the film is officially titled Fast & Furious 6, its on-screen title card displays the title as simply Furious 6.
+It was titled onscreen as Furious 6.